tenzap/exif-thumbnail-adder/README.md

 - the existing EXIF tags are copied and things a rewritten from scratch.
 - [XMP*] tags are kept
 - [InteropIFD] directory is not correctly rewritten leading to problems such as "Bad InteropIFD directory" or "IFD1 pointer references previous InteropIFD directory" or "GPS pointer references previous InteropIFD directory".
 See [pixymeta bug report](https://github.com/dragon66/pixymeta-android/issues/10).

+## Concerning `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE`
+- permit to read and write/update the picture from the storage of your device
+- requested with the `google_play` flavor that is shipped on google play and with the `standard` flavor on Android 10 and before
+- these permissions are required to keep the timestamp of the pictures

 ## Concerning `MANAGE_EXTERNAL_STORAGE` (for flavor `standard`)